magento/devdocs/guides/v2.3/graphql/payment-methods/payments-advanced.md

 title: PayPal Payments Advanced payment method
 ---

-The PayPal Payments Advanced payment solution allows merchants to enable their online stores to collect payments directly via credit card, PayPal Express Checkout, or PayPal's PayPal Credit service.
+The PayPal Payments Advanced payment solution allows merchants to enable their online stores to collect payments directly via credit card or from the PayPal Credit service.
+If Payments Advanced has been configured to implement Express Checkout, use the [PayPal Express Checkout for Payflow payment method]({{page.baseurl}}/payment-methods/payflow-express.html) instead.

 From a GraphQL integration standpoint, PayPal Payments Advanced payment method is identical to the PayPal [Payflow Link]({{page.baseurl}}/graphql/payment-methods/payflow-link.html) payment method, with the exception of the payment method `code`.
 The PayPal [Payments Advanced documentation](https://developer.paypal.com/docs/classic/products/paypal-payments-advanced/) describes other ways in which the payment methods differ.

 PayPal Payments Advanced is available in the US and Canada only.